NixOS/rfcs/rfcs/0062-content-addressed-paths.md

   `contentAddressed`, but there's no way to enforce these restricitions;

-- This will probably be a breaking-change for some tooling since the output path that's stored in the `.drv` files doesn't correspond to the actual on-disk path the output will be stored in (because it might just be an alias for the other path)
+- This will probably be a breaking-change for some tooling since the output path that's stored in the `.drv` files doesn't correspond to an actual on-disk path.

 # Alternatives